twplatformlabs/circleci-base-image/README.md

 </div>
 <br />

-Within most teams or organizations every executor image will require certain amount of configuration regardless of the build purpose for which it is designed.
+Within most teams or organizations, every executor image will require a certain amount of common configuration regardless of the build purpose for which it is designed.

 Packages that typically fall into this set of shared executor requirements include things like:
 - USER definition and filesystem customization